Semistable periods of finite slope families: Introduction and notations

-\begin{defn} Let $X$ be a reduced and separated rigid analytic space over $K$.
-A \emph{finite slope family} of $p$-adic representations of dimension $d$ over $X$ is a locally free coherent $\OO_X$-module $V_X$ of rank $d$ equipped with a continuous $G_K$-action and together with the following data \begin{enumerate} \item[(1)]a positive integer $c$, \item[(2)]a monic polynomial $Q(T)\in\OO_X(X)[T]$ of degree $m$ with unit constant term, \item[(3)]a subset $Z$ of $X$ such that for all $z$ in $Z$, $V_z$ is semi-stable with non-positive Hodge-Tate weights, and for all $B\in\mathbb{Z}$ the set of $z$ in $Z$ such that $V_z$ has $d-c$ Hodge-Tate weights less than $B$ is Zariski dense in $X$, \item[(4)]for $z\in Z$, a $K_0\otimes_{\Q}k(z)$-direct summand $\mathcal{F}_{z}$ of $D^+_{\mathrm{st}}(V_z)$ which is free of rank $c$ and stable under $\varphi$ and $N$ such that $\varphi^f$ has characteristic polynomial $Q(z)(T)$ and all Hodge-Tate weights of $\mathcal{F}_z$ lie in $[-b,0]$ for some $b$ which is independent of $z$. \end{enumerate}
+\begin{defn} Let $X$ be a reduced rigid analytic space over $F$.
+A \emph{finite slope family} of $p$-adic representations of dimension $d$ over $X$ is a locally free coherent $\OO_X$-module $V_X$ of rank $d$ equipped with a continuous $G_K$-action and together with the following data \begin{enumerate} \item[(1)]positive integers $b, c$, \item[(2)]a monic polynomial $Q(T)\in\OO_X(X)[T]$ of degree $m$ with unit constant term, \item[(3)]a subset $Z$ of $X$ such that for all $z$ in $Z$, $V_z$ is semi-stable with non-positive Hodge-Tate weights, and for all $B\in\mathbb{Z}$ the set of $z$ in $Z$ such that $V_z$ has $d-c$ Hodge-Tate weights less than $B$ is Zariski dense in $X$, \item[(4)]for $z\in Z$, a $K_0\otimes_{\Q}k(z)$-direct summand $\mathcal{F}_{z}$ of $D^+_{\mathrm{st}}(V_z)$ which is free of rank $c$ and stable under $\varphi$ and $N$ such that $\varphi^f$ has characteristic polynomial $Q(z)(T)$ and all Hodge-Tate weights of $\mathcal{F}_z$ lie in $[-b,0]$. \end{enumerate}